bryanhannes/bryanhannes.github.io/_posts/2023-03-05-transforming-data-with-rxjs-map.markdown

     );
 }
 ```

 ## Using `map()` to transform an array

-When we use `map()` to transform an array we have to keep in mind that we are transforming the whole array, not the individual items in the array.
+When using the `map()` to transform an array, we have to keep in mind that we are transforming the whole array, not the individual items in the array.

-A nice workaround for this is to use the `Array.map()` function inside the RxJS `map()` operator.
+To work around this, the `Array.map()` function can be used inside the RxJS `map()` operator.

 ```typescript
 // Input